kkbbmrl/1year/README.md

-The first year in cs Algorithms .
+The first year in cs Algorithms; C language .
-C language .